-1. Net investment in capital assets - Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.

-- 2. Restricted net position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributions, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - 3.
-Unrestricted net position All other net position that do not meet the definition of "restricted" or "invested in capital assets, net of related debt".
-Within unrestricted net position the District has designated \$63,188 for capital asset acquisitions.
+- 1. Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - 2.
+Restricted net position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributions, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - 3.
+Unrestricted net position All other net position that do not meet the definition of "net investment in capital assets" or "restricted".
+Within unrestricted net position, the District has designated \$598,305 for capital asset acquisitions and emergency events.

 When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, then unrestricted resources as they are needed.
-As of December 31, 2022, and for the year then ended, the District did not have or receive restricted net assets.
+As of December 31, 2024, and for the year then ended, the District did not have or receive restricted net assets.